rootsongjc/awesome-cloud-native/README.md

 ## Message Broker

 - [emqx](https://github.com/emqx/emqx) - EMQ X Broker - Scalable Distributed MQTT Message Broker for IoT in 5G Era.
+- [eventmesh](https://github.com/WeBankFinTech/EventMesh) - EventMesh is a dynamic cloud-native eventing infrastructure used to decouple the application and backend middleware layer, which supports a wide range of use cases that encompass complex multi-cloud, widely distributed topologies using diverse technology stacks.
 - [flume](https://github.com/apache/flume) - Apache Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
 - [gnatsd](https://github.com/nats-io/nats-server) - High-Performance server for NATS, the cloud native messaging system.
 - [jocko](https://github.com/travisjeffery/jocko) - Kafka implemented in Golang with built-in coordination (No ZK dep, single binary install, Cloud Native).